 - Shirley’s Heights in English Harbour features a partially restored fortification of the observation post.
 Breathtaking views from the top of the hills with Victorian gardens.
-Every Sunday afternoon, there is a party at Shirley Heights.
+Every Sunday afternoon, there is a barbeque party at Shirley Heights.

 - Colorful shops and local vendors in St. John’s, Antigua, offer locally made products.
 Visit duty-free Heritage Quay or Redcliffe Quay for wares from clothing, jewelry, arts and crafts to Cuban cigars.

 Antigua and Barbuda are in the Leeward Islands in the Eastern Caribbean, roughly 17 degrees north of the equator.
 To the south are the islands of Montserrat and Guadeloupe.
 And to the north and west are the islands of Nevis, St. Kitts, St. Barths, and St. Martin.

 Antigua, the largest of the English-speaking Leeward Islands, is about 14 miles long and 11 miles wide.
 It encompasses 108 square miles.
 The highest point is Boggy Peak (1319 ft.), located in the island’s southwestern corner.
 Barbuda, a flat coral island with only 68 square miles, lies approximately 30 miles due north.
 The nation also includes the tiny (0.6 square miles) uninhabited island of Redonda, now a nature preserve.
 The current population of the country is approximately 68,000.
 Its capital is St. John’s in Antigua.

 Antigua | Getting There